Lumen Christi International High School, Uromi: History

 Lumen Christi International School was founded on 5 October 1986 by P.E Ekpu, Archbishop Emeritus of Benin Archdiocese.
-Lumen Christi is located in the heart of Esanland - Arue, Uromi in Esan North-East L.G.A of Edo State.
+Lumen Christi is located in the heart of Esanland - Ivune, Irrua in Esan Central L.G.A of Edo State.
 It is a ‘boys-only’ Catholic Boarding school owned and run by the Catholic Diocese of Uromi, Edo State.

 On 30 September 2015, she won the Edo State Governorship Debate Award/Cash Prize organized by His Excellency Comrade Adams Oshiomhole, to mark Nigeria's 55th Independence Anniversary.

 On 26thNovember 2015, one of her graduated student- OFURE ENAHOLO won the Overall Best Candidate Award in 2015 NECO examination in Edo State.

 She also came first and won the LAPO Science Quiz Competition Award during their 2015 annual competition organized by Lift Above Poverty Organization (LAPO).

 On 22 May 2016, She received "The Best Performing School in WAEC 2014 Award" from HallMarks of Labour Foundation, the second time.

 On 11 August 2016, she won the Edo Women's Development Initiative Award tagged; Award of Academic Excellence in the 2015 WAEC Examinations.

 On 27 August 2016, she was awarded for her Excellent Performance in 2015 WAEC Examination in the form of Cash/Books Donation by Culbeat Foundation under the Auspices of Reward Nigeria Award.
 This award she has won for the 3rd time.

 On 15th, 2016, she won the 2016 LearnAfrica-NECO Excellence Award for producing the Best June/July 2016 NECO candidate in Edo State.

 On 21 March 2017, for the 5th time, she won the Augustus Bamidele Oyediran Award/Trophy for producing the Best Aggregate WAEC result in 2016 May/June SSCE.

 "2017 Outstanding School of the Year Award", given by Africa Brands Review on 14 June 2017, in Benin.
 (The Nation, Sunday 26 March 2017).